Illinois vs. Northwestern NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Northwestern has combined with its opponents to score more than 43.5 points in five of 11 games this season.
+- Northwestern and its opponents have combined to score more than 43.5 points in five of 11 games this season.

-- The two teams combine to average 34.5 points per game, nine less than the over/under in this contest.

-- The 50 points per game these two squads have allowed their opponents to score this season are 6.5 more than the 43.5 total in this contest.
+- These two squads surrender a combined 50 points per game, 6.5 more than this contest's over/under.

-- Fighting Illini games this season feature an average total of 49.5 points, a number six points higher than Saturday's over/under.
+- The average total in Fighting Illini games this season is 49.5, six points more than Saturday's over/under of 43.5.

-- The 46.3 PPG average total in Wildcats games this season is 2.8 points more than this game's over/under.
+- The 43.5-point total for this game is 2.8 points below the 46.3 points per game average total in Wildcats games this season.

 Illinois Stats and Trends